DoD-Platform-One/gitlab/chart/doc/charts/globals.md

 ## Configure Workhorse settings

 Several components of the GitLab suite speak to the APIs via GitLab Workhorse.
 This is currently a part of the Webservice chart.
-These settings are consumed by all charts that need to contact GitLab Workhorse, providing an easy access to set them globaly vs individually.
+These settings are consumed by all charts that need to contact GitLab Workhorse, providing an easy access to set them globally vs individually.

 ```yaml
 global: